blabla1337/skf-flask/skf/markdown/knowledge_base/255-knowledge_base--HSTS_preload--.md

 this header that browser will prevent any communications from being sent over HTTP to the specified domain and will instead send all communications over HTTPS.
 It also prevents HTTPS click through prompts on browsers.

-However there is still a window where a user who has a fresh install, or who wipes out their local state, is vulnerable.
-This is due to the fact that the browser is not yet aware of the fact if the application the it is trying to connect to supports HSTS.
+However, there is still a window where a user who has a fresh install, or who wipes out their local state, is vulnerable.
+This is due to the fact that the browser is not yet aware of the fact if the application is trying to connect to supports HSTS.
 Whenever you are added to the preload list, the application its preference is hard-coded into the browser and all first initial connections will always be made by HTTPS.

 ## Solution:

-In order to request for HSTS preloading there are some requirements the application has to be complient to.
+In order to request for HSTS preloading, there are some requirements the application has to be complient with.
 The submission for the HSTS preloading can be performed on the following url:

     https://hstspreload.org/